preternatural-explore/swift-code-generator/README.md

 - [AI](https://github.com/PreternaturalAI/AI): The definitive, open-source Swift framework for interfacing with generative AI.

 ## Technical Specifications
-Large Language Models (LLMs) in their current form are notorious for being too verbose… For example, when Claude is asked a direct question - such as “Who was the first US president”, we get this full response instead of the simple “George Washington” answer as expected.
+Large Language Models (LLMs) in their current form are notorious for being too verbose… For example, when Claude is asked a direct question - such as “Who was the first US president”, it gives this full response instead of the simple “George Washington” answer as expected.

 <img width="799" alt="Screenshot 2024-08-24 at 11 50 43 AM" src="https://github.com/user-attachments/assets/8247d4b0-b10d-475c-aa76-e33b4c6d28d4">